JulianRave/Multi-Thread---Python-example/README.md

 # Multi - Thread Example

-In this repository, I added a multithread example developed in python.
+In this repository, I added a example of multithread developed in python.